bkawk/AES-256-CBC-PBKDF2-30K/README.md

 # \<aes-256-cbc-pbkdf2-30k\>

 Encrypt a mnemonic wth AES-256-CBC encryption using a given password and the PBKDF2 KDF with the given number of rounds.

+To encrypt: Set the direction to 'encrypt' and pass in a password, mnemonic.
+And save the hash and initialisation vector.

+To decrypt: Set the direction to 'decrypt' and pass in the password, hash and initialisation vector.

+Every time you encrypt a new initialisation vector will be created for you, be sure to save this with the generated hash.

 Toggle debug to get a console view of the values.

 ## Install the Polymer-CLI